weweb-assets/plugin-sql/src/markdown/general.md

 This plugin will add:

-Ghost as a collection source
+SQL as a collection source